Thomas Maguire (priest)

 Thomas Maguire (May 9, 1776 – July 17, 1854) was an American-born Canadian Roman Catholic priest, a vicar general and an educator.

-Although born in Philadelphia to new immigrants from Itself, the Maguire family relocated to Halifax, Nova Scotia in the same year.
+Maguire was born in Philadelphia to new immigrants from Ireland.
+Loyalists, the Maguire family relocated to Halifax, Nova Scotia in the same year.

 Maguire was interested in education and in May 1821 Joseph-Octave Plessis appointed him as part of a committee at Quebec to prepare a constitution for the Quebec Education Society.
 The committee was led by Joseph-François Perrault.

 He supported Bishop Jean-Jacques Lartigue in his struggle with the Sulpicians in the Montreal district.